OpenBB-finance/OpenBB/README.md

 ### Advanced User Install - Machine Learning

 If you are an advanced user and use other Python distributions, we have several requirements.txt documents that you can pick from to download project dependencies.

+If you are using conda instead of build/conda/conda-3-8-env.yaml configuration file in Step 5, use build/conda/conda-3-8-env-full.

 Note: The libraries specified in the [requirements.txt](/requirements.txt) file have been tested and work for the purpose of this project, however, these may be older versions.
 Hence, it is recommended for the user to set up a virtual python environment prior to installing these.
 This allows to keep dependencies required by different projects in separate places.